Human Resource Functions

 Input based criteria relateses to the personal traits, competences and skills that an employee brings to a company or a job.

-Output based criteria are co-owned with individual performance objectives or the goals to be met the employee.
+Output based criteria are co-owned with individual performance objectives or the goals to be met by the employee.

 In a performance management system, departmental level objectives are derived from business strategy objectives.
 The departmental objectives are then translated into team and individual objectives.